Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Caveats

-A significant limitation of our work stems from the use of JAM to derive the dynamical properties of galaxies.
-Our application of the axisymmetric JAM method relies on two fundamental assumptions: constant mass-to-light ratio and constant velocity anisotropy ($\beta_z=1-\sigma_z^2/\sigma_R^2$).
-While more robust techniques exists, such as Schwarzschild's orbit superposition method (\citealt{Schwarzschild1979}), JAM represents the best-available compromise between physical accuracy in deriving stellar dynamics and computational efficiency to produce a large sample.
-There remain long standing uncertainties in the dynamical modelling (see Sec.
-3.3 of C06 and the references therein) since we do not have a good knowledge about the gradient of the mass-to-light ratio and the velocity anisotropy in the galaxies.
-Once a more robust set of stellar dynamical properties are derived for a large sample of galaxies, the classification should be repeated using improved approaches.
-In addition, the combination of stellar and gas dynamics may provide a better constraints on these parameters without heavy computational cost, but large, matched samples of gas a stellar dynamics need to be developed (e.g. \citealt{Cappellari2011, Cappellari2015}; Bolatto et al. 2015, in prep)
+\emph{(ii) Dynamical modelling assumptions.} A significant limitation of our work stems from the adopted assumptions in JAM dynamical model.
+We rely on two fundamental assumptions: constant mass-to-light ratio $(M/L)_{\mathrm{dyn}}$ and constant velocity anisotropy $\beta_z=1-\sigma_z^2/\sigma_R^2$.
+While more general techniques exist, such as Schwarzschild's orbit superposition method (\citealt{Schwarzschild1979}), JAM represents the best available compromise between physical accuracy in deriving stellar dynamics and computational efficiency for a large sample.
+The remain long-standing uncertainties in the dynamical modelling since we do not have good knowledge about the gradient of the mass-to-light ratio and the velocity anisotropy in the different types of galaxies, which might affect the shape and the amplitude of our derived 238 CVCs.
+Once more extended studies address these issues, as well as a set of gas dynamical properties are derived for a large sample of galaxies (e.g. the EDGE sample; \citealt{Bolatto2017}), the classification should be repeated using improved approaches.
+In addition, the combination of different kinematical tracers (e.g., stars, CO, HI) may provide better constraints on galaxies' potential without heavy computational cost (e.g., \citealt{Cappellari2011, Cappellari2015}), but large, matched samples of gas and stellar dynamics need to be explored (Kalinova et al., in preparation).

-Given JAM modelling is the best available approach for this work, there could be biases from synthesizing multiple different data sets spanning different instruments, different photometric bands, and different resolutions.
-However, in investigating the influence of these effects, we found that the these effects have negligible influence on our results (see Appendix \ref{A:kin} and \ref{A:color}).